ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

     myEvent = Events.Connect("CallOnce", function(msg)
         print(msg)

-        -- Check if the eventListener is connected, if so, disconnect.
+        -- Check if myEvent is connected, if so, disconnect.

         if myEvent.isConnected then
             myEvent:Disconnect()